ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
-Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions!
-If they are not funny blame OpenAI
+Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

      Tue Mar 28 01:22:51 UTC 2023
 1. Why did the software engineer quit his job?
 He didn't get arrays.